 We limit submissions to encourage all users to submit only their best work.
 The number of photos you can submit to Challenges or Requests is determined by your user level on Snapwire.
 Learn more here.
 Remember, Buyers only want to see your best photos so if you have very similar compositions of the same subject with similar angles, please limit your submissions to one or two images.

+Yes, but only when other Challenges or Requests you submitted is closed.
+This is primarily due to prevent issues that may arise if a photo is purchased with exclusivity.
 If your photo has not had a temporary exclusivity purchased on a Request, you can upload your photos to another Request.
 Once the exclusivity period expires on the photo purchase it can be submitted to another Request or Challenge.

 Yes, but please limit the number of 'sister' ('similar') photos submitted to any one Request or Challenge.
 A 'sister' photo (or sometimes called 'similar') is a photo that is roughly the same frame with multiple variations of the same subject.
 Too many 'sister' photos can overwhelm buyers and decrease your chances of a purchase.